 What is a Topographical Survey?

-A topographical survey is an assessment that primarily revolves around taking accurate measurements of the physical features on a site.
-Including both man-made and natural topographic features, a topographical survey incorporates an extensive selection of elements including site boundaries, fences, floor finishes, kerbs, manholes, streams, street furniture, trees, contour levels, and positioning of vegetation.
+A topographical survey is an assessment that primarily revolves around taking measurements of the physical features on a site with high accuracy.
+Including both man-made and natural topographic features, topographical land surveys incorporate an extensive selection of elements including site boundaries, fences, floor finishes, land forms, kerbs, manholes, open terrain, streams, street furniture, trees, contour levels and contour lines, and positioning of vegetation.
 A new buildings footprint with all details of the height of ridges and eaves included will also help to factor in the size and location of infrastructure on the site.

 As well as heavily benefitting the planning stage of development projects, topographical surveys can also be utilised for other purposes.
-For example, after a land surveyor gathers data on the area of interest showing the measurements needed to complete the assessment, the results of a topographical survey can be used to outline ‘as-built’ information between an original proposed plan and the eventual completed development.
-Alternatively, a topographical survey could be a method of preparing for other forms of building work or landscaping, or contribute towards outlining drainage details as part of a flood risk assessment.
+For example, after a land surveyor gathers survey data on the area of interest showing the measurements needed to complete the assessment, the results of a topographical survey can be used to outline ‘as-built’ information between an original proposed plan and the eventual completed development.
+Alternatively, a topographical survey could be a method of preparing for other forms of building work or landscaping for the construction of new buildings on the site, or contribute towards outlining drainage ditches and other relevant details as part of a flood risk assessment.

 Objective of a Topographic Survey

 During any topographic survey process, the primary objective will be to gauge the positioning of all land features and three dimensional points on the site using accurate measurements of the altitude, latitude and longitude.
 Spot levels are also used to determine the height of each section of the site based on their positioning above or below mean sea level.
-A CAD format map can then house all of the site features alongside the precise measurements recorded by the surveyor.
+A CAD format map can then house all of the various features and site features alongside the precise measurements in topographic maps recorded by the surveyor.

 Importance of a Topographical Survey

-Along with supporting the plans of architects, developers, your design team and other important construction professionals in the planning process, arranging a topographical survey carries numerous benefits to suit a range of purposes.
-On a broad level, it helps to build a visualisation of the site and see a clear contrast between the proposed plans for the project in preliminary designs compared to the site’s actual levels and gradients.
+Along with supporting the plans of architects, developers, your design team and other important construction professionals in the planning process, arranging a topographical survey carries a vast array of benefits to suit a range of purposes.
+On a broad level, it helps to build a visualisation of the site and see a clear contrast between the proposed plans for the project in preliminary site designs compared to the accurate depiction of site levels and gradients.
 Such an emphasis on forming an accurate picture of the site can help to determine potential risks and eliminate them early, avoiding unexpected expenses and setbacks.

 Types of Topographic Surveys

 It is also relatively common for a topographical survey to be called a land survey, and while it is often applicable that it is given this name, land surveys can refer to a broad range of assessments carried out on plots of land.
-Meanwhile, boundary surveys are similar, but instead of focusing on elevation, contours and the layout of a site, they look at the border around the edges of an area of land and the existing buildings and structures within it.
+Meanwhile, boundary surveys are similar, but instead of focusing on elevation, contours and the site layout, they look at the border around the edges of an area of land and the existing buildings and structures within it.

-Boundaries recorded on the land registry can be different to the physical boundary details of the property.
+Site boundaries recorded on the land registry can be different to the physical boundary details of the property.
 A primary factor that causes this confusion is when fences, hedges or walls are installed, removed or moved over a potentially vast period of considerable time, causing the actual boundary line to become lost and encroached upon.
-Although often an honest mistake, it can lead to a boundary dispute between neighbours.
+Although often an honest mistake, it can lead to boundary issues, such as a dispute between neighbours.
 Fortunately, however, a boundary survey will allow a surveyor to determine the boundary line, settling disputes or preventing future disputes from manifesting.